The Lease Option

 Why Lease Options Become Available

 Lease option properties are almost always properties in some sort of distress, usually due to financial issues on the part of the owner or a sudden drop in market value.
+Many potential buyers may not have enough funds for a traditional down payment, making lease options and other rent-to-own agreements attractive alternatives.
 If an owner had the ability to quickly sell the home for the price they wanted, it would not be available for a lease option, so it is important for prospective buyers to keep that in mind.
-The lease option is usually a mutual benefit to buyers who have poor credit and lack a strong financial position, and home owners in need of some assistance with selling their property or help with payment of the mortgage.

 Crafting a Lease Option